<style>.woocommerce-product-gallery{ opacity: 1 !important; }</style>

 3. Maximize safety to live independently in your home and prevent accidents before they happen.

 One of the most important steps you can take to maximize safety is to accommodate your changing needs by modifying your home.
 This includes making changes to high-risk areas such as bathrooms and staircases, where accidents are more likely to occur.
-Installing grab bars, safety poles, and non-slip flooring in these areas can significantly reduce the risk of falls and other injuries.
+Installing Barres d'appui, safety poles, and non-slip flooring in these areas can significantly reduce the risk of falls and other injuries.

 For example, an article published by the American Journal of Occupational Therapy reports “strong evidence” that home modifications “improve function for people with a variety of health conditions…[and] reduce the rate and risk of falls among older adults.”
 A study published by The Journal of the Human Factors and Ergonomics Society found that the use of a grab bar when exiting the shower improved chances of recovery from a loss of balance by 75.8%.